Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 #### Create Message with Code Interpreter Attachment

-To attach a file to a message for data analysis, you use `createCodeInterpreterTool()` and the `attachment` argument.
+To attach a file to a message for data analysis, you use `ToolUtility.createCodeInterpreterTool()` and the `attachment` argument.

 Here is an example: